Arhmfaculty/LLM-from-Scratch/README.md

 - Performance tuning for different hardware

-📌 License
-This project is open-sourced under the MIT license.

 ## 👨‍🎓 About Me
 I’m a Computer Engineering student and researcher focused on AI security, LLM interpretability, and hardware-software co-design for intelligent systems.
 This project is part of my independent study into building trustable and efficient AI from the ground up.